Germans buck trend with love of newspapers

 Around 8.5 percent used a tablet computer, while e-readers and other devices remained niche products.

-The report pointed to a more flexible and personalised consumption model which no longer relied on home or office internet access.
+The report pointed to a more flexible and personalized consumption model which no longer relied on home or office internet access.

 The increasing range of mobile devices was adding to the news experience, it said, rather than replacing other forms of access.